 Walhalla Goldfields Railway

-Take the Long Tunnel Extended Mine Tour.
-This was once one of the worlds richest gold mines and today you can venture deep inside the hillside on a guided tour.
+This was once one of the world's richest gold mines and over 13 tonnes was removed from this mine making it one of the most successful in Australia.
+Today you can venture deep inside the hillside on a 45 minute guided tour.

-Mine tours are conducted on weekends and during school and public holidays at midday, 1.30 and and 3 o'clock and Monday to Friday at 1.30pm.
+Mine tours are conducted on weekends and during school and public holidays at 12 noon, 1.30pm and 3 o'clock and Monday to Friday at 1.30pm.

 There is great fishing to be done in the upper reaches of the nearby Thomson River, while enjoying the region's beauty and solitude.
 Fly fishing for trout will challenge the most ardent angler.

 There is safe swimming in the waterhole on Stringer's Creek, just a short walk up the road towards town.
 You can also take a 15 minute drive to Coopers Creek where there is good swimming with a waterhole and swing rope, mini rapids to go down on with the lilo, and some great exploring to be done up the river.